The Fat Duck

 The Fat Duck is a fine dining restaurant in Bray, Berkshire, England, owned by the chef Heston Blumenthal.
 Housed in a 16th-century building, the Fat Duck opened on 16 August 1995.
 Although it originally served food similar to a French bistro, it soon acquired a reputation for precision and innovation, and has been at the forefront of many modern culinary developments, such as food pairing, flavour encapsulation and multi-sensory cooking.

-The number of staff in the kitchen increased from four when the Fat Duck first opened to 42, resulting in a ratio of one kitchen staff member per customer.
-The Fat Duck gained its first Michelin star in 1999, its second in 2002 and its third in 2004, making it one of eight restaurants in the United Kingdom to earn three Michelin stars.
+The number of staff in the kitchen increased from four when the Fat Duck opened to 42, resulting in a ratio of one kitchen staff member per customer.
+The Fat Duck gained its first Michelin star in 1999, its second in 2002 and its third in 2004, making it one of eight restaurants in the UK to earn three Michelin stars.
 In 2005, the World's 50 Best Restaurants named the Fat Duck the best restaurant in the world.
 It lost its stars in 2016 when it closed for renovation, but regained all three the following year.

-The Fat Duck is known for its tasting menu featuring dishes such as nitro-scrambled egg and bacon ice cream, an Alice in Wonderland-inspired mock turtle soup involving a bouillon packet made up to look like a fob watch dissolved in tea, and a dish called Sound of the Sea which includes an audio element.
+The Fat Duck is known for its tasting menu featuring dishes such as nitro-scrambled egg and bacon ice cream, an Alice in Wonderland–inspired mock turtle soup involving a bouillon packet made up to look like a fob watch dissolved in tea, and a dish called Sound of the Sea which includes an audio element.
 It has an associated laboratory where Blumenthal and his team develop new dish concepts.
 In 2009, the Fat Duck suffered from the largest norovirus outbreak ever documented at a restaurant, with more than 400 diners falling ill.

 History

+1995—1998: First years

-The Fat Duck is located in a 16th-century cottage that was modified in the 19th and 20th centuries.
+The Fat Duck opened in 1995, staffed only by Blumenthal and a dishwasher.
+It is located in a 16th-century cottage that was modified in the 19th and 20th centuries.
 It was previously a pub, the Ringers.
 The building was Grade II listed by English Heritage on 2 May 1989.

-The Fat Duck opened in 1995, staffed only by Blumenthal and a dishwasher.
-It served meals in the style of a French bistro, such as lemon tarts and steak and chips.
+The Fat Duck initially served meals in the style of a French bistro, such as lemon tart and steak and chips.
 Blumenthal said that science had already begun to influence the cooking at this stage, as already on the menu were his triple-cooked chips, which were developed to stop the potato from going soft.
 Blumenthal sold his house, his car and many of his possessions to avoid bankruptcy.